 3. Layer up

 Speaking of starting early, layers are absolutely essential to all day comfort!
 They are the tried and true method of maximizing comfort in the outdoors.
 Hut trips require the utmost preparation of clothing, as your body will experience varying temperatures throughout the day.
 From starting the day with a resting heart rate and early morning cool temperatures, to your body pumping up as you hike and the outside temperature rising throughout the day, chances are your body is going to go through extreme temperature changes.
 Why not make it easy by layering up?
 Plus, nobody wants to repack their bag multiple times during the day, so dressing in layers can help keep you on the trail longer.
-The same goes for once you reach the hut and the sun starts to set, back on go your layers!
+The same goes for once you reach the hut and the sun starts to set, back on go your layers and keep your feet warm with hiking specific socks!

 4. Games & gifts